 First, it is a supplement that sacrifices protein quality to reduce production costs.

-In short, it is a bad supplement.
+In short, it's a bad supplement.

-Have you used this protein?
+Have you already used this protein?

 Leave your opinion in the comments area.